St Columba Anglican School

 To maximise learning opportunities, students must attend school regularly and be punctual for all lessons.
 They should arrive at least 5 minutes before classes begin and will not be allowed to leave school before the end of the day unless consent is given by parents/caregivers.

-The school will address unexplained absences or frequent lateness by contacting families and may request meetings to ensure consistent attendance.
+The School will address unexplained absences or frequent lateness by contacting families and may request meetings to ensure consistent attendance.
 Absences of 10 or more school days require written requests to the Principal.
 To minimise disruptions, parents are advised to schedule appointments outside school hours.

 Addressing school anxiety or lack of engagement early is crucial for student wellbeing, and extended absences will be monitored by staff.
 We aim to support families to ensure that students establish and maintain good attendance and are happy and settled.
 Continued unexplained absences will be followed up by classroom teachers, Year Patrons and the Wellbeing team, who may also involve the local Police Liaison Officer if necessary.

+It is a legal requirement for children aged 5 to 17 to attend school for the entire school day.
 By NSW State law, absence from school for any period during the day requires a letter of explanation from a parent or guardian.

 Parents and caregivers are asked to notify the School of any student absences, late arrivals, or early departures using the Absences link on the Engage Parent Portal, accessible on both desktop and mobile app.
 This feature can be easily found in the left-hand menu.